djpowers/weather_forecast/README.md

 Install dependencies with `bundle install`.

-Create the database with `rails db:create`.
+Prepare the database with `rails db:prepare`.

 Start the server with `rails server`.